Jorgenbjorge/UMAN/README.md

-# ALTA: Ultrasound Vision-Language Pretraining and Zero-Shot Evaluation
+# UMAN: Ultrasound Vision-Language Pretraining and Zero-Shot Evaluation

-ALTA is a research-oriented vision-language framework for ultrasound image understanding.
+UMAN is a research-oriented vision-language framework for ultrasound image understanding.
 This repository contains the source code used to train the competition model, perform prompt-based zero-shot evaluation on multiple ultrasound classification tasks, and generate qualitative visualizations for model analysis.

 The implementation combines a Vision Transformer image encoder, a CXR-BERT text encoder, masked image and language modeling objectives, and a soft global-local manifold alignment module.
 The alignment module jointly models image-level and text-level semantics while establishing fine-grained correspondences between image patches and text tokens.